 How should gummy smile treatments be personalised to each patient?

 She adds, “If treating with toxin, I always recommend treating with a standard dose of 2-4 units per side into the LLSAN, then review at 2-4 weeks.
-If there is still a lot of muscle movement, you can repeat the treatment.
+If there’s still a lot of muscle movement, you can repeat the treatment.
 Lip filler can then be considered if the desired result has not been achieved.”

-What are common mistakes injectors make here?
+Are there common mistakes injectors make here?

 “Common mistakes injectors make when approaching gummy smile treatment are not carrying out a full assessment,” she states.
 “It’s also paramount not to over-treat the muscles when using botulinum toxin, as this could result in an unnatural appearance.”